-Designed for first-year students studying under the bachelor's degree program at the Faculty of aircraft engines, energy and transport of USATU.
+Designed for first-year students studying under the bachelor's degree program at the Faculty of Informatics and Robotics of USATU.

 The reviewer is Candidate of Philosophical Sciences, Associate Professor Z. A. Haziev

 The following software tools were used in the preparation of the electronic edition: